-Fire - Rescue Department
+Fire - Rescue Announces Promotions and Staff Re-organization

 This system has proven essential when we need to notify a large number of residents in a very short period of time.
 We have used the system for missing children, criminal activity in a specific area, hazardous material incidents or weather situations.